CopleyControlsOfficial/CANopen-Message-Log-Examples/README.md

 - Message filtering based on CAN message ID, CANopen object ID, CAN frame type, or CAN port number.
 - Log decode using the CANopen EDS file.
 The Copley CANopen EDS file can be loaded into CANview and used to provide a helpful description of the CANopen object ID's involved in each CAN frame.

-Please watch our YouTube tutorial video "CANview: Free Software to Analyze CAN Message Logs" available on the Copley Controls YouTube channel.
+Please watch our YouTube tutorial video [CANview: Free Software to Analyze CAN Message Logs](https://www.youtube.com/watch?v=wbLCo2jy0cY&t=4s) available on the Copley Controls YouTube channel.